 Studio Art at Illinois

 The BA and BFA in Studio Art offer a student-initiated path through a variety of studio art course offerings.
-Students may choose a general concentration in studio art, allowing them to use an array of studio practices from different disciplines, or to accumulate media-specific credits leading to concentrations in fashion, new media, painting, photography, sculpture, or printmaking.
-Concentrations will be noted on the student’s transcript and degree, indicating material expertise and qualification for discipline-specific employment or advanced study. [test]
+Students in the BFA (BFASA) may choose a general concentration in interdisciplinary practice, allowing them to use an array of studio methods from different disciplines, or to accumulate media-specific credits leading to concentrations in fashion, new media, painting, photography, sculpture, printmaking, and beginning spring 2025, illustration.
+BFA Concentrations will be noted on the student’s transcript and degree, indicating material expertise and qualification for discipline-specific employment or advanced study.
+The BA in Studio Art (BASA) does not offer concentrations, focusing instead on a highly customizable selection of coursework in the School of Art & Design, as well as maximum options for courses taken from across our campus.

-BA and BFA Studio Art students are provided with individual studio spaces housed in a communal studio building, where they pursue a self-selected studio practice.
+BA and BFA Studio Art students are provided with studio space housed in a communal studio building, where they pursue a self-determined studio practice.
 This setting provides a strong, vibrant community of student-artists working together as they establish their focus and participate in exhibitions, performances, and critiques.

 Studio Art graduates will enter professional lives as artists at a time when the boundaries between art and other fields are vanishing.
 Creative individuals with broad and versatile material, technical and intellectual skills will be in demand within expanding diverse practices that comprise contemporary art and society.